liamsmith3194/otter-hockey/README.md

 ### My Profile
 - The 'My Profile' tab is only available once a user has created an account and logged in.
-- From this page they are able to add and amend default delivery details which are copied through to checkout page to save the user repeating their information.
+- From this page they are able to add and amend default delivery details which are copied through to check out page to save the user repeating their information.
 - Order history provides a list of confirmed orders from the logged-in user.
 - It shows the order number, linked to the order confirmation.
 - The date the order was submitted, items from the order and the subtotal are also on view.